Skip to main content

 Schedule

-Schedule a workflow to run at a specific time by using a Scheduled Event trigger.
+Schedule a Workflow to run at a specific time by using a Scheduled Event Trigger.

 Severity

-SOC 2 (Service Organization Control 2) is an auditing standard that assesses the security, availability, processing integrity, confidentiality, and privacy of an organization's systems and processes.
+An auditing standard that assesses the security, availability, processing integrity, confidentiality, and privacy of an organization's systems and processes.

-Single Sign-On (SSO) is a security mechanism that allows users to log in to multiple applications or systems using a single set of credentials, simplifying access management and security.
+A security mechanism that allows users to log in to multiple applications or systems using a single set of credentials, simplifying access management and security.

 State

-About Cases: The case states correspond to the OCSF schema state identifier and are another word for Severity.
+(Cases) States correspond to the OCSF schema state identifier and are another word for Severity.

 Step Runner